devops329/devops/instruction/playwright/playwright.md

 > Configuring Playwright to automatically start your application and using the Playwright extension to run tests will often leave it running in the background.
 If left running, it will also use previously defined configuration settings.
 If you want to make sure you start with a clean global configuration then make sure you run the global setup on each run.

 ![alt text](playwrightSettings.png)

+### Visual code coverage

+If you want to be able to visually see in VS Code which lines are covered by the NYC report you can install a VS Code extension such as [Cover](https://marketplace.visualstudio.com/items?itemName=hindlemail.cover).

 ## Writing your own tests